National Resistance Movement: Electoral performance

 The party began as the political body associated with the rebel National Resistance Army before Museveni came to power in 1986.
 Until a referendum in 2005, Uganda held elections on a non-party basis.
 The NRM currently has a majority in the Ugandan parliament, a position it has maintained since 1996.
 The presidential elections of 12 March 2001 were won by Yoweri Museveni of the NRM with 69.3% of the popular vote.

 On 17 November 2005, Museveni was elected unopposed as NRM's presidential candidate for the 2006 elections.

 In the general election of 23 February 2006, the party won 205 out of 289 elected seats.
 In the presidential election of the same date, Museveni won 59.3% of the vote.

-In the 2016 general election, the party won 293 out of 426 seats, and Museveni was reelected president with 56.62% of the vote.
+In the 2016 general election, the party won 293 out of 426 seats.
+Further, Museveni was reelected president with 56.62% of the vote.

 Mbabazi split

-National Resistance Movement secretary general Amama Mbabazi fell out with party chairman Yoweri Museveni just before 2016 general elections.
+National Resistance Movement secretary general Amama Mbabazi fell out with party chairman Yoweri Museveni just before the 2016 general elections.
 Museveni sacked Mbabazi for having declared interest in running against him to the party chairmanship.
 Mbabazi left and formed his political movement the GO FORWARD group.

 Ideological shift

 The predecessor party Uganda Patriotic Movement, embraced socialism.
-In 1986 NRM embraced Marxism and also Maoism.
-Currently the party supports nationalism, social conservatism, right-wing populism and economic liberalism.
+In 1986, NRM embraced both Marxism and Maoism.
+Soon after, the party separated these ideologies from the party's main principles and ideologies.
+Currently, the party supports nationalism, social conservatism, right-wing populism, and economic liberalism.